 Yes, its floral, slightly sweet, and fresh taste makes it an interesting ingredient for flavoring desserts, drinks, and confectionery.

-Where does the name "lavande" come from?
+Where does the name "lavender" come from?

 Why is lavender called "blue gold"?